mako-framework/docs/02_routing_and_controllers/04_response.md

 $isCacheable = $this->response->isCacheable();
 ```

-> Note that `ETag` caching will only be used if the response is considered cacheable.
+> Note: `ETag` caching will only be used if the response is considered cacheable.

 The `enableCompression` method enables output compression.
 This will save you bandwidth in exchange for a slight bump in CPU usage.